-We’ve officially hit the stage of quarantine where everyone in my house is getting a little stir crazy needing a change in scenery and some adventure, so I packed up my boys and some necessities and made the 30 minute drive from New Orleans to Fontainebleau State Park in Mandeville.
-We all had such a great time enjoying all the park had to offer and making memories along the way.
+If you are looking for an easy day trip from New Orleans, look no further than Fontainebleau State Park!
+When everyone in my house is getting a little stir crazy and needing a change in scenery and some adventure, I pack up my boys and some necessities and make the 30 minute drive from New Orleans to Fontainebleau State Park in Mandeville.
+We all have such a great time enjoying all the park had to offer and making memories along the way.
 Fontainebleau offers so many things to do that we easily spent the day at the park without getting bored.

 Entrance to the park is $3 a person, making this a super affordable day trip.
 Once we arrived, we drove all the way to the end of the road and parked by the bathhouse by the beach, leaving us within walking distance of every destination we wanted to explore.